quicwg/base-drafts/draft-ietf-quic-http.md

 #### Initialization

 An HTTP implementation MUST NOT send frames or requests which would be invalid based on its current understanding of the peer's settings.

 All settings begin at an initial value.
-Each endpoint can use these values to send messages before the peer's SETTINGS frame has arrived.
+Each endpoint MAY use these initial values to send messages before the peer's SETTINGS frame has arrived.
+When the SETTINGS frame arrives, any settings are changed to their new values.

 This removes the need to wait for the SETTINGS frame before sending messages.
-When the SETTINGS frame arrives, any settings are changed to their new values.
+Endpoints MUST NOT require any data to be received from the peer prior to sending the SETTINGS frame; settings SHOULD be sent as soon as the transport is ready to send data.

 For servers, the initial value of each client setting is the default value.